-The project aims to develop and integrate quantum correction algorithms into an existing MC computer code that enables study of devices with active regions smaller than 15 nm.
-The range of applications is similar to those in Project 1, but the methods are different, less specialized and not limited to nanostructures only.
+The project aims to develop and integrate specific quantum correction algorithms into an existing semi-classical MC computer code that will enable it to be used in the study of devices with active regions smaller than 15 nm.

-We deal with those cases where quantization in low dimensional systems plays a major role.
+We shall deal with those cases where quantization in low dimensional systems plays a major role.
 Typically, the degree of confinement depends on the energy of the charge carrier, so that the low energy charge carriers may obey 2D transport and scattering whereas high energy carriers obey 3D processes.
 Confinement then occurs typically either normal to or parallel to the direction of transport.